neurodata/dirtysecrets/README.md

 ## existing stuff doesn't work

 1. build compelling evidence that existing tools don't work well/easily
-2. pseudocode your new plan
+2. pseudocode your new plan carefully
 3. build compelling evidence that your new thing does work in simulated settings where their thing doesn't work
 3. build compelling evidence that your new thing does *not* work in simulated settings where their thing does work
 4. build compelling evidence that your new thing is useful *scientifically*